 Most of us parents fit into one of three types: aggressive, passive, or assertive.

 Communicating with our children in an assertive way is a real skill.
-It shows them that you know what you are talking about and that they should listen when you talk.
+It shows them that:

 Talk Like You’d Like To Be Talked To

-Use volume appropriately – If you use the volume of your voice appropriately the majority of the time, tramadol cheap prices they’ll pay attention when you raising your voice in an urgent situation because it doesn’t happen all of the time.
+- Use volume appropriately – If you use the volume of your voice appropriately the majority of the time, they’ll pay attention when you raising your voice in an urgent situation because it doesn’t happen all of the time.